Techila Grid: Administrator User Interface

-A web-based Administrator User Interface provides administrators with a simplified and easy-to-use interface to the Techila Server.
+A web-based Administrator User Interface provides administrators an interface to the Techila Server.
 The Administrator User Interface allows monitoring system activity, view and control job execution, execution policy, monitor and control Techila Workers and Techila Worker Groups, control security settings, and manage users.

 History

-Techila Distributed Computing Engine technology started initially from the vision of grid computing and enablement of fast simulation and analysis without the complexity of traditional high-performance computing.
+The motivation for Techila Distributed Computing Engine was to simplify grid computing, enabling fast simulations, and analyses without the complexity associated with traditional high-performance computing systems.

-The security of Techila Distributed Computing Engine was evaluated by Nixu Ltd in 2008.
-After this, Techila Distributed Computing Engine has been accepted by security-sensitive industry sectors, such as Finance and Insurance, Engineering and Pharmaceutical.
+The security of the Techila Distributed Computing Engine was evaluated by Nixu Ltd in 2008.
+Following this evaluation, the technology gained acceptance in security-sensitive industries, including Finance and Insurance, Engineering, and Pharmaceuticals.

-Techila Distributed Computing Engine was demonstrated by a research team at the University of Helsinki in 2011 as being capable of providing autonomic management to computing environments of large numbers of Windows Azure cloud instances.
-The University of Helsinki has also demonstrated Techila Distributed Computing Engine's ability to enhance the usability and utilization of large-scale cluster resources in projects implemented using MATLAB, R, Python, Java, and C/ C++/ C#.
+In 2011, a research team at the University of Helsinki demonstrated the Techila Distributed Computing Engine’s ability to autonomously manage large-scale computing environments, including extensive deployments of Windows Azure cloud instances.
+The University also showcased how the engine enhances the usability and efficiency of large-scale cluster resources in projects utilizing MATLAB, R, Python, Java, and C/ C++/ C#.

-In a Techila Distributed Computing Engine system, computational resources can be arranged into device groups for organizational, security, compliance, and administrative control.
-Despite its performance in large-scale systems such as CSC - IT Center For Science, it is also suitable for smaller environments such as the TUTGrid] which utilizes the idle capacity of desktop PCs and other computers at Tampere University of Technology (TUT) for scientific computing.
+The Techila Distributed Computing Engine system allows computational resources to be organized into device groups, to improve control for organizational, security, compliance, and administrative needs.
+Despite its capacity for managing large-scale systems such as CSC – IT Center For Science, the engine is equally effective in smaller environments.
+For instance, the TUTGrid at Tampere University of Technology uses Techila to harness idle capacity from desktop PCs and other computers for scientific computing tasks.